On inverse problem with phase retrieval for an inclined line in the parabolic approximation

-when the initial wave field amplitude $u_0$ is specified on an inclined line.
-In equation (\ref{1a}) $k=2\pi/\lambda$ is the wave number and $z$ is the longitudinal coordinate along the beam propagation direction.
+when initial wave field amplitude $u_0$ is specified on an semi-infinite inclined line as defined below.
+In equation (\ref{1a}) $k=2\pi/\lambda$ is the wave number, $x$ is the transversal coordinate and $z$ is the longitudinal coordinate along the beam propagation direction.
 Let us assume that the inclined line is defined by the following equations

 where $\theta$ is the angle between this inclined line and axis $z$.
-It is possible to show that (see \cite{artyukov2014coherent}) the field amplitude in the domain $x>-z\tan\theta$ can be expressed as
+It is possible to show that the field amplitude in the domain $x>-z\tan\theta$ can be expressed as